alanh90/babel-ai/README.md

-# Babel AI - Image Generation and Analysis
+# Babel AI - All Possible Image Generation and Analysis

 ## Introduction
 Babel AI is a Python-based project that delves into the fascinating realm of generating all conceivable images within specific parameters such as pixel size, color range, and options for black and white or color.
 It features a user-friendly graphical interface to seamlessly visualize the generated images.
 Additionally, it empowers users to import existing images to ascertain their unique position within the comprehensive library of all potential images.